BBO-repo/ros-exercise/README.md

 ### 3. Teleoperating the POLARIS GEM e2 robot in gazebo
 To determine how to operate the robot, I checked the `rostopic list` while the simulation is running and noticed a `/gem/cmd_vel`.<br>
-Since the `cmd_vel` is usually the topic to operate robot I've tried to publish the single twist message and could see the robot moving
+Since the `cmd_vel` is usually the topic to operate robot, I've tried to publish a single twist message and could see the robot moving
 ```
 rostopic pub -l /gem/cmd_vel geometry_msgs/Twist -r 3 -- '[0.5,0,0]' '[0,0,0]'
 ```